stanford-crfm/levanter/docs/Blog-Post.md

 You can do fancier things like sharded data loading (which we do in Levanter), but the basic idea is the same.

 ## Named Tensors Elsewhere
-Jax already has some built-in support for named tensors in the form of [`xmap`](https://jax.readthedocs.io/en/latest/notebooks/xmap_tutorial.html), which uses something like `vmap`/auto-batching to implement tensors that have both positional and named axes.
+JAX already has some built-in support for named tensors in the form of [`xmap`](https://jax.readthedocs.io/en/latest/notebooks/xmap_tutorial.html), which uses something like `vmap`/auto-batching to implement tensors that have both positional and named axes.
 I was super excited about `xmap` when I first heard about it, but 1) they seem to be deprioritizing it in favor of `pjit` and 2) ultimately `xmap` can be confusing because you write non-named code for positional axes, then add names "outside" of the main model code itself.
 I think it's ultimately harder to reason about than named tensors that are fully integrated.